 Over the years, Tóibín's plays have been staged in Ireland and on Broadway.
 The Testament of Mary, which Tóibín based on his novella of the same name, was nominated for three Tony Awards, including Best Play.

 Tóibín has been honored with the E. M. Forster Award by the American Academy of Arts and Letters, Irish PEN Award for contribution to Irish literature, Dayton Literary Peace Prize Richard C. Holbrooke Distinguished Achievement Award, Kenyon Review Award for Literary Achievement, Premio Malaparte (Italy), Bob Hughes Lifetime Achievement Award, David Cohen Prize for Literature, and the Bodley Medal.
+In 2022 the Arts Council of Ireland appointed him Laureate for Irish Fiction 2022-2024.

 Tóibín is Irene and Sidney B. Silverman Professor of the Humanities in the Department of English and Comparative Literature at Columbia University.
 He has curated exhibits for the Morgan Library & Museum in Manhattan, and, with his agent, Peter Straus, runs a small publishing imprint in Dublin, Tuskar Rock Press.